-The problem for the Avoidant Personality Disorder (Avpd) is that intimacy requires complete trust, complete vulnerability, and self love If you don't love yourself, you can love someone else.
+The problem for the one with Avoidant Personality Disorder (Avpd) is that intimacy requires complete trust, complete vulnerability, and self love.
+If you don't love yourself, you cant love someone else.

 If the Avoidant tries to be close to their partner and attempts intimacy, they will always be in fear that they will do something wrong, or their partner will reject them.

-Avoidants make excuses not be to Intimate, and will usually wind up taking care of themselves because they are the only ones they can trust.
+Avoidants make excuses not to be intimate, and will usually wind up taking care of themselves because they are the only ones they trust.

-This is a huge lie that the Devil tells the one with Avoidant Personality Disorder (Avpd) and is absolutely necessary to maintain.
+This is a huge lie that the Devil tells the one with Avoidant Personality Disorder (Avpd).

-I am a huge fan of CS Lewis.
-CS Lewis often played the Devils Advocate meaning that he put himself in the Devils shoes to come up with how Satan thinks and acts.
-In any war, its crucial to know your enemy and be able to think like they do.
+CS Lewis often played the Devils advocate, meaning that he put himself in the Devils shoes to come up with how Satan thinks and acts.
+In any war, it's crucial to know your enemy and be able to think like they do.
 This is the only way the enemy can be truly defeated.

-If the Devil can convince the Avoidant that you are the only one with the issue that they have, he can keep you finding any help because its just you that have the problem.
+If the Devil can convince the Avoidant that they are the only one with the issue that they have, he can keep them from finding any help, because it's just them that have the problem.

 The Devil tells that Avoidant they are uniquely defective, so there is no hope of a cure, much less any help or relief.

-This lie keeps you isolated from society and from relationships.
+This lie keeps them isolated from society and from relationships.

-Avoidants report out-of-body experiences, where they are looking down on themselves doing, or saying something, usually that they do not want to say, or do, but they are powerless to prevent it, or intervene in any way.
+Avoidants report out-of-body experiences, where they are looking down on something they are doing, or saying.
+It is usually something that they do not want to say, or do.
+They are completely powerless to prevent anything, or intervene in any way.

-Avoidants often loose time, and have no clue, even 5 minutes after something happened, that they did or said what they were told they did or said.
+Avoidants often loose time, and may have no clue, even 5 minutes after something happened, of what they did or said..

 Avoidant Personality Disorder (Avpd) is one of the worst Mental Disorders there is because it combines Major Depression, Severe Social Anxiety, and all the fears and symptoms, into a nasty neat little package.